Visiting Trondheim: what to do, what to see and our local favourites

 South of the Gamle Bybru bridge, this pretty wooded park along the river is perfect for a picnic break, either on the lawn or on the wooden tables.

-➡️Le plus, if you’re traveling with the family, is the incredible playground.
+➡️ If you’re traveling with the family, the best part is the incredible playground.
 We spent an hour there and the whole family had a great time.

 Stroll along the Nidelva river